Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

 - The "along bone" axis is the Y one, and the shape object is always scaled so that one Blender Unit stretches along the whole bone length.
-- If you need to remove the custom shape of the bone, just right click in the *Custom Shape* field and select *Reset to default value* in the popup menu.
+- If you need to remove the custom shape of the bone, just right click in the *Custom Shape* field and select *Reset to default value* in the pop-up menu.

 So to summarize all this, you should use meshes as shape objects, with their center at their lower-Y end, and an overall Y length of **1.0** BU.